etkecc/agru/README.md

 No collections at this moment, at all.

-### only list/update/install operations are supported
+### only list/update/install/remove operations are supported

-No role upload to galaxy, no role removal from galaxy.
-In fact, galaxy API is not used at all, thus no API-related actions are supported
+Ansible Galaxy API is not used at all, thus no API-related actions are supported

 ## Where to get?